-- Subscription and redemption orders for units are accepted up to a certain cut-off time, as determined in the prospectus, on the day the orders are placed.
+Subscription and redemption orders for units are accepted up to a certain cut-off time, as determined in the prospectus, on the day the

+- orders are placed.
 The definitive price of the units for the issues and redemptions is determined at the earliest on the bank working day following the day the order is placed (valuation day).
 This is referred to as "forward pricing".
 The detailed modalities are set down in the prospectus. - 2.
 The issue and redemption price of units is based on the net asset value per unit on the valuation day calculated on the basis of the closing prices pursuant to § 16.
 In the case of unit issues, an issuing commission may be added to the net asset value pursuant to § 18 and, in the case of unit redemptions, a redemption commission may be deducted from the net asset value pursuant to § 18.

-Incidental costs for the purchase and sale of investments (specifically standard brokerage charges, commission, taxes and duties) as well as the cost of verifying and maintaining quality standards in relation to physical assets incurred by the fund in connection with the investment of the amount paid in, or with the sale of that portion of investments corresponding to the redeemed unit(s), are charged to the assets of the fund.
+Incidental costs for the purchase and sale of investments (specifically standard brokerage charges, commission, taxes and duties) as well as the cost of verifying and maintaining quality standards in relation to physical assets incurred by the fund in - unit(s), are charged to the assets of the fund.The fund management company may suspend the issue of units at any time, and may reject applications for the subscription or switching of units.